 What’s the point of doing things different if it’s broken?
 Sorry Speedify, we know you’re trying… but you’ve got to do better!

-We do know they are based in the US, meaning, they are under the FVEY jurisdiction.
+Connectify is based in Philadelphia, PA, which means they are under the FVEY jurisdiction.
 This fact, along with DNS leaks makes the privacy freak in us a little uncomfortable.

 So far as VPNs go, Speedify does tick quite a few boxes.
 It’s easy to use, offers military-grade encryption, customer support is fast, and there are thousands of servers to choose from, with more on the way.